-After checking in in our apartment, we walked over La Rambla towards the Barcelona’s port.
+After checking in our apartment, we walked over La Rambla towards Barcelona’s port.
 Although I heard many bad things about the most famous street in Barcelona, it wasn’t so bad at all.
 Maybe, because we were there during the low season, it wasn’t packed with people at all.

 Sun and sea

 Same as with Barcelona, I wasn’t expecting much from Sagrada Familia, the church that is still under construction and surrounded with cranes.
-But, how wrong I was!
+But how wrong I was!
 The church is stunning!
 I am not sure if I liked more illuminated interior or exterior with statues that obviously inspired George Lucas for some of the characters in Star Wars movies.
 It is an incredible place, without any obvious references in historical architecture.
 I couldn’t stop wondering where did he found inspiration for it.

 The most amazing thing was actually the feeling I had when I was inside.
-I felt like a small Medieval peasant standing in one of French Gothic cathedrals, feeling the God’s presence in it.
+I felt like a small Medieval peasant standing in one of the French Gothic cathedrals, feeling God’s presence in it.
 It was like I left the world outside and entered some sacred place.
 He definitely made a Gothic cathedral of modern times.

 Walk through the old city

 The only activity we actually planned was the Old City walking tour.
-Luckily we were in a very small group and had an amazing guide Lowri.
+Luckily we were in a small group and had an amazing guide Lowri.
 She was so knowledgeable, friendly and really tried to adjust the tour to our interests.
-She explained us history of Barcelona, Catalonia and Spanish civil war.
-However, she also took us to some traditional sweets tasting and explained origins of some funny characters we saw in the Christmas market.
+She explained to us a history of Barcelona, Catalonia and Spanish civil war.
+However, she also took us to some traditional sweets tasting and explained the origins of some funny characters we saw in the Christmas market.
 I can’t recommend the tour more, so here is the link to all the tours they are offering!

 Lunch in the oldest guest house in Barcelona